Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Introduction

 However, existing methods for generating PDE datasets exhibit notable limitations.
-Traditional numerical methods(e.g., the Crank-Nicolson method)typically require iterating over thousands of time steps to achieve solution convergence and stability, incurring significant temporal and computational overheads.
-While progress has been made in addressing linear time-independent PDEs (e.g., DiffOAS \cite{10.5555/3692070.3692522}, \cite{wang2024acceleratingdatagenerationneural}), these approaches rely on the linearity and time-invariance of the equations.
+Traditional numerical methods (e.g., the Crank-Nicolson method~\cite{crank1996practical}) typically require iterating over thousands of time steps to achieve solution convergence and stability, incurring significant temporal and computational overheads but only coarse resolution datasets are used to train neural operators.
+While progress has been made in addressing linear time-independent PDEs (e.g., DiffOAS \cite{dong2024accelerating} and \cite{wang2024accelerating}), these approaches rely on the linearity of the equations.
 This renders them incompatible with the data needs of neural solvers for nonlinear temporal PDE scenarios.